The last twelve months has seen Australia reignite its love affair with the automobile in a big way, especially where 4x4s are concerned.

 The demand for cars, fuelled by an aversion towards public transport as well as a renewed interest in road trips (both a result of the COVID-19 crisis) has seen the second-hand market absolutely skyrocket, with capable off-roaders like the Land Rover Defender and Toyota Land Cruiser in particularly high demand.

 But one car that’s seen the most dramatic spike in popularity – as well as speculation – has been the humble Suzuki Jimny.
-The fourth ‘GJ’ generation of the hardy Japanese mini-SUV, first introduced in 2018, has quickly become one of the most desirable vehicles in the country.
+The fourth ‘GJ’ generation of the hardy Japanese mini-SUV, the Suzuki Jimny was first introduced in 2018, has quickly become one of the most desirable vehicles in the country.
 It’s not hard to see why, either: cute, practical, reliable and cheap, it ticks all the boxes.

-Or at least, it used to be cheap.
+Or at least, Suzuki Jimnys used to be cheap.
 While the manufacturer’s suggested retail price for the Jimny starts at the rather affordable $28,490, severe stock shortages (another impact of COVID) combined with unprecedented demand has seen Aussies flipping these little cars with the same sort of intensity and price premiums that you’d normally see on ‘hyped’ luxury goods like Rolex watches.

 Let’s do the numbers.
 As of publishing, there are currently 47 Suzuki Jimny GJs listed on Carsales in Australia.
 None of them are selling for below the MSRP of $28,490.
 Indeed, the cheapest on Carsales, a beige manual 2019 base model with around 41,000km on the clock, is listed for $34,000.
 That’s roughly a 20% premium over retail.
 According to Budget Direct, the average Australian vehicle drives 13,301km per year.
 That would make the 41,000km of this two-year-old GJ well above average.